BA in Urban Education

 SPED 416Methods of Instruction for Exceptional Learners3

-CI 470Language, Culture, and Learning in Urban Classrooms4
+CI 470Language, Culture, and Learning in Urban Classrooms3

-Note: The number of semester hours required depends on the area of specialization and the grade band(s).
-ISBE requires students interested in obtaining an advanced grades 5–8 endorsement take additional endorsement courses.
-Students must meet with academic advisors for a list of required courses for the area of specialization.
+Note: The number of semester hours required depends on the area of endorsement.
+ISBE requires students interested in obtaining additional endorsements to take specific endorsement courses.
+Students must meet with a program advisor for a list of required courses.

 Student Teaching Requirement